The 8 Best Surf Helmets of 2025

 Simba Sentinel S1 Helmet 372 grams ABS Plastic No No Yes - Halofit Pads Surfing, bodyboarding, and other in-the-water activities.

-Surf and Watersport Helmet FAQ
+Surf Helmet FAQ

 How do I size a Gath helmet?